AuReMe/mpwt/README.rst

 If you did not use the output argument, results (PGDB with/without BioPAX/dat files) will be inside your ptools-local folder ready to be used with Pathway Tools.
 Have in mind that mpwt does not create the cellular overview and does not used the hole-filler.
 So if you want these results you should run them after.

-If you used the output argument, there is two potential outputs depending on the use of the option **--md/dat_extraction**:
+If you used the output argument, mpwt will move each of the PGDB folders to the output folder:

-- without --md/dat_extraction, you will have a complete PGDB folder inside your results, for example:

 .. code-block:: text